roostergrin/front-end-dev-test/README.md

 ## Instructions

 The goal of this project is to create a client website that has some key features requested by the client (i.e. Rooster Grin as the client).
-Since we are a dev shop that primarily works in the healthcare/orthodontic industry, we would like the focus of the project to be based on orthodontic features.

 Please clone this repo and submit a link to the new project's repo along with any instructions for viewing the final product.
 It is not required to host this project anywhere, but it would be nice to view your project via a link rather than having to run the build locally.

-Your wireframes and the assets can be found here: https://www.dropbox.com/sh/h1wfw44z5hsodk1/AABlezEmPRIWB2lKLJhm8Wu-a?dl=0
+ A .jpg of the mockup and the assets are in the provided .zip folder.

 ## Requirements